Origin & Early Mohican History

 Mohican women generally were in charge of the home, children and gardens, while men traveled greater distances to hunt, fish or serve as warriors.
 After the hunts and harvests, meat, vegetables and berries were dried.
 These along with smoked fish were stored in pits dug deep in the ground and lined with grass or bark.

-During the cold winter months, utensils and containers were carved, hunting, trapping and fishing gear were repaired, baskets and pottery were created, and closing was fashioned and decorated with colorfully dyed porcupine quills, shells and other gifts from nature.
+During the cold winter months, utensils and containers were carved, hunting, trapping and fishing gear were repaired, baskets and pottery were created, and clothing was fashioned and decorated with colorfully dyed porcupine quills, shells and other gifts from nature.

 Winter was also the time of teaching.
 Storytellers told the children how life came to be, how the earth was created, why the leaves turn red and so on.
 Historians also related the story of the people: how they learned to sing, the story of their drums and rattles, what the stars could teach them.
 Children learned the ways of the Mohicans, their extended family: how to relate to each person, as well as to all the gifts of the Creator, and how to live with respect and peace in their community.
 They also learned that they had responsibilities, so they began to learn skill.